ramonsierrarey/TFM/README.md

 scikit-learn==1.0.2
 ```
 An conda export ennvironment file (.yml extension) has been created.
 It is uploaded in the repository as *TFM_environment.yml*.

+# Modeling and Measures

+We are going to use several ML Classifiers algorithms, mostly from `scikit-learn`:

+* Linear Regression
+* K-nearest Neighbors
+* Decision Tree

+MAE.
+Mean Absolute Error.
+(Mean of all the prediction errors)
+MAPE.
+Mean Absolute Percentage error.
+(Mean Absolute Error / Mean real values)
+RMSE.
+Root Mean Square Error (High errors affects more than small ones)
+Correlation (between the prediction and the real value)
+Bias (Average of errors)

 # Conclusions